savander1/tailchaser/README.md

 - Organize log files with meaningful group names
 - Find a word or phrase within a file
 - Make files more readable with Regex style highlighting.
+- Open a log file in an external editor